 Completed applications should be emailed to firstname.lastname@example.org with “HELI Scholarship” in the subject line.

-All applications will be considered by a Scholarship Committee and successful applicants will be notified in early December to commence their course in the following January.
+All applications will be considered by a Scholarship Committee and successful applicants will be notified in either early June to commence their course in the following July or in December to commence their course in the following February.
 The decision of the Scholarship Committee is final.
-The Committee may also recommend that in exceptional circumstances more than two scholarships be awarded.
+The Committee will in its sole discretion determine the number of scholarships to be awarded.